Getting Here and Around

 807 Day St., Florence

-The easiest way around Florence is by personal vehicle.
-These car rental places can help you out!
+The easiest way around Florence is by car.
+Florence has Uber and Lyft services.
+For more extensive travel, these car rental places can help you out!

 Avis (Florence Regional Airport) – (843) 669-7695